zadarastorage/zadara-examples/k8s/eksd/docs/README.md

 # Kubernetes on Zadara: Documentation

 This documentation describes how users may deploy their own Kubernetes cluster on top of the Zadara cloud and utilize its built-in integrations with various cloud services.
+Parts of this documentation were used in the [Kubernetes on Zadara](https://www.zadara.com/blog/2024/01/29/kubernetes-on-zadara-1/) blog posts series, which you may find relevant as well.

 ## Background